What Happens in a Personal Injury Case?

 Personal Injury Lawsuits

 No one who was injured in an accident is required to negotiate with an insurer before filing a lawsuit.
-The injured party can retain a personal injury lawyer and file their lawsuit right away.
-This is far and away the best course of action for purposes of protecting the statute of limitations.
+The injured party can retain a personal injury lawyer and may file their lawsuit right away, or at an opportune time before the statute of limitation expires.
 In nearly all personal injury lawsuits, negligence is alleged in that the party allegedly responsible for the injuries did or failed to do a certain act.
 Damages sought in the lawsuit usually include but aren’t limited to:

 - Past and future medical bills